Diary: First Day of Fishing Season Blues & How To Beat Them

 The most significant mental health takeaway is to FOCUS ON YOUR FIRST, whether moving forward on a personal project or locking yourself away from the kids.
 This is not selfish; it is necessary for your well-being.
 You carry the household on your shoulders.
 If we don’t give ourselves a break, who will?
 (I’m telling myself this, too.)
 There is no one keeping tabs.
 YOU DO YOU, GIRL!

-- Seriously, just ten to twenty minutes of dedicated personal time can fill your tank enough to feel like yourself again.
+- Seriously, just five to ten minutes of personal time can fill your tank enough to feel like yourself again.
 Put that oxygen mask on first!
 Remember that this ship wouldn’t run without YOU!

 I’m sure this sounds crazy to some, and others may think it’s not enough.
 Regardless, I encourage you to find what works because each season will bring familiar emotions that may seem foreign at times, but our resilience will emerge if we put ourselves first.